fbpx

 #2 Pioneer Historic Park

 This park was established to commemorate the centennial of the Alaska Purchase.
-Lots to see and do here, or you can just stroll around to soak up the atmosphere.
-If you want to get a taste of the history of the city, prioritize Pioneer Historic Park in your list of things to do in Fairbanks.
+Lots to see and do here, or you can stroll around to soak up the atmosphere.
+If you want to taste the city's history, prioritize Pioneer Historic Park in your list of things to do in Fairbanks.

 Within Pioneer Park, Fairbanks, Alaska

-One of the best attractions is the giant sternwheeler ship right inside the theme park: Riverboat Nenana.
-It is docked in dry soil and open for tours – makes you wonder how the people actually transported this large vessel right in the middle of the city!
+One of the best attractions is the giant sternwheeler ship inside the theme park: Riverboat Nenana.
+It is docked in dry soil and open for tours – it makes you wonder how the people transported this large vessel right in the middle of the city!

 The park has a playground at the center for kids to absorb the Alaskan vibe.
-If you don’t feel like walking, you can ride the Tanana Valley Railroad Museum.
+You can ride the Tanana Valley Railroad Museum if you don't feel like walking.
 It’s an on-site interpretive train ride that will take you back to the era of the gold rush.

 #3 Museum of the North

-For a more in-depth and modern look on Fairbanks, try the Museum of the North.
-This museum has enough artifacts and attraction to keep you busy for at least a couple of hours and possibly - if you really like to dig in and read - for longer.
+For a more in-depth and modern look at Fairbanks, try the Museum of the North.
+This museum has enough artifacts and attractions to keep you busy for at least a couple of hours and possibly - if you like to dig in and read - for longer.

-You’ll see art and treasures inside as old as 2000 years!
+You’ll see art and treasures inside that are as old as 2000 years!
 The place also holds life-size replicas of Alaskan wildlife past and present (like the giant extinct steppe bison).
-They also have the state’s largest collection of gold.
+They also have the state’s most extensive collection of gold.

 11 Pretty Awesome Things to Do in Fairbanks: Museum of the North